AmaniToamaWebDevelp1/proxychecker/README.md

 - `-t`, `--txt`: Path to a text file containing proxy URLs, one per line.
 - `-s`, `--single`: A single proxy URL to be checked immediately.
 - `-p`, `--protocol`: Protocol to use with the single proxy (e.g., socks4), if not specified, it will be auto-detected.
+- `-u`, `--url`: URL retrieve data as a text contains proxies per one line.

 ### Running the Tool